PublicSoftTools

 Time Zone Converter Online Free — Complete Guide

 Converting times across global time zones is one of the most error-prone tasks in remote work, travel, and international scheduling.
-This guide covers how to do it accurately — including UTC offsets, Daylight Saving Time, and common scheduling pitfalls — using the free, browser-based Time Zone Converter.
+This guide covers how to do it accurately — including UTC offsets, Daylight Saving Time, non-integer offsets, and common scheduling pitfalls.

 Why Accurate Time Zone Conversion Matters

 A one-hour error in a converted meeting time costs everyone involved.
 A misread date boundary can cause a developer to miss a production deployment window.
-A traveller who confuses GMT with BST arrives at the airport an hour late.
+A traveller who confuses GMT with BST (British Summer Time, which is GMT+1) arrives at the airport an hour late.
+The stakes are real even for seemingly minor conversions:

 How to Convert Time Zones Online — Step by Step